Canning Recipes, Jam and Jelly, Most Popular, Seasoning and Sauce Recipes

 What if my preserves don’t thicken?

-If you’ve don’t the spoon test and you still don’t feel like your preserves are the consistency you’re looking for, you can return it to the burner and cook it down for a little longer.
+If you’ve done the spoon test and you still don’t feel like your preserves are the consistency you’re looking for, you can return it to the burner and cook it down for a little longer.
 If you’re still struggling with the consistency after that, try adding a bit of pectin.
 Add it a teaspoon at a time, letting the preserves boil for a few minutes between each addition, before adding another teaspoon.

-pair of hands spreading fig preserves over a piece of toasted bread
+Pair of hands spreading fig preserves over a piece of toasted bread.

-small jar of fig preserves on a meat and cheese tray
+Small jar of fig preserves on a meat and cheese tray.

 Print Pin

-4.84 from 6 votes
+4.75 from 8 votes

 Homemade Fig Preserves